Skip to content

 Every OIDC compliant identity server can be configured as a federated identity provider.
 In addition to that, there are further protocols and specific implementations supported.

-Often, federated identity providers provide and enforce a second factor on their own.
+Often, federated identity providers provide and enforce MFA on their own.
 This is fully supported by ProAuth.
-If this is not the case, or any additional security factor should be checked withing the ProAuth authentication flow, any authentication pipeline can be extended to use additional factors for authentication.
-Technically, multiple second factor validations could be added to a pipeline, in most cases only one is used.
+If this is not the case, or any additional security factor should be checked within the ProAuth authentication flow, any authentication pipeline can be extended to use additional MFA factors for authentication.
+Technically, multiple MFA validations could be added to a pipeline, in most cases only one is used.

 The most common scenarios for ProAuth implementations are: